RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion.markdown

 * Let one or two players control the paddles via touch.
 <!-- more -->
 ####Questions to Consider
-How do you determine whether the pixels of the ball have collided with the pixels of the paddle?
+How do you determine whether the pixels of the ball have collided with the pixels of a paddle?
 What about wall collisions?
 When a collision occurs, where should the ball bounce next?
 Many details to consider.

 ####Building Blocks
 Of course, Don had already taught us the necessary skills in earlier lectures, labs, and homework.
+It was our job to put the pieces together.

 Members of the class paired with each other, sharing solutions and advice.
 In time we each ended up with a working version of Pong in Objective-C. It's exciting to see a favorite childhood game running in the iOS simulator on your own machine, especially if you built the game yourself.

 ####Pong in RubyMotion
 Since my day job revolves around Ruby, I wondered what Pong might look like in [RubyMotion](http://rayhightower.dev/blog/2012/10/29/building-ios-apps-with-ruby-motion/).
 Here are video clips of my two solutions.
 The first was written in Objective-C during the Mobile Makers course.
 The second is my version, written in RubyMotion.